Ferroelectricity and chirality in the Pb$_5$Ge$_3$O$_{11}$ crystal: Analysis of the paraelectric phase

-To verify that this is not a spurious effect of the interpolation, we have calculated the phonons from DFPT at the $A$ point and found a tiny deviation with respect to the purely interpolated value (17.1i cm$^{-1}$ from DFPT vs 16.8i cm$^{-1}$ from dipole-dipole interpolation).
-Thus, it is clearly the LO mode that connects the related unstable dispersion branch along the $\Gamma$-$A$ line.
-In agreement with the calculations done in Ref.~\cite{conroy2023observation}, our results concerning the soft mode point out that PGO behaves like a hyperferroelectric, that is a ferroelectric crystal whose polar instability has a LO character and can therefore support a polarization in $\mathbf{D}$ = 0 condition of the displacment field~\cite{garrity2014, khedidji2021}.
-To further probe the hyperferroelectric character of Pb$_5$Ge$_3$O$_{11}$ we have computed the Born effective charges (see all the tensors in SM~\cite{supp}).
-Even if few of them are anomalous (e.g. the $zz$ BEC component of Pb at WP 1i and 1e of around $+4e$ and at 1c close to $+5e$), the overall mean square value $\sqrt{\sum_{jk}(Z^{\alpha}_{jk})^2/57} \simeq (2.7,2.7,2.8)e$ is quite nominal.
-Hence, unlike common ferroelectric materials, PGO does not present an overall anomalously large charge transfer due to covalent bonds~\cite{garrity2014}.
-We further show in the Supplementary Materials file~\cite{supp} that the spin-orbit coupling weakly affects the Born effective charges, with a few percent increase being SOC originated.
+In agreement with the calculations done in Ref.~\cite{conroy2023observation}, our results concerning the soft mode suggests that PGO behaves like a hyperferroelectric, that is a ferroelectric crystal that can support a polarization in $\mathbf{D}$ = 0 condition of the displacement field~\cite{garrity2014}.
+To further probe this possibility, we have computed the Born effective charges and the electronic permitivity $\varepsilon^\infty$ (see all the tensors in SM~\cite{supp}).
+Even if the band gap is rather large, giving a rather small $\varepsilon^\infty$ ($\varepsilon^\infty_{zz}=5.1$) and even though a few BEC are anomalous (e.g. the $zz$ BEC component of Pb at WP 1i and 1e of around $+4e$ and at 1c close to $+5e$), the overall mean square value $\sqrt{\sum_{jk}(Z^{\alpha}_{jk})^2/57} \simeq (2.7,2.7,2.8)e$ is rather nominal.
+Hence, the Coulomb term driving the LO-TO splitting that schematically evolves as the average BEC over $\varepsilon^\infty$ is small enough to keep the LO mode unstable~\cite{garrity2014}.
+Having an average BEC value close to nominal can also means that PGO does not present an overall anomalously large charge transfer due to covalent bonds~\cite{garrity2014}, unlike common ferroelectrics.
+We further show in the Supplementary Materials file~\cite{supp} that the spin-orbit coupling weakly affects the Born effective charges and $\varepsilon^\infty$, i.e. a few percent increase.
+Analysis on known hyperferroelectric compounds such as LiNbO$_{3}$ and ABC hexagonal systems~\cite{Li2016_LiBO3,khedidji2021} allows to dig deeper into the mechanism behind this short-range instability.
+In particular, Ref.~\cite{khedidji2021} shows that the short-range destabilisation in hyperferroelectrics ABO$_{3}$ and ABC types is coming from negative on-site interatomic force constants (IFCs).
+However, in the Supplementary file~\cite{supp}, we show that the on-site IFCs are all positive in PGO, therefore ruling out the Ref.~\cite{khedidji2021} argument in the case of PGO.
+While we do not investigate this finding in details, we can possibly understand it from a rigid-unit perspective as reported in, e.g., silicates~\cite{hammonds1996}.
+In fact one can see that both the high and low symmetry phases are comprised of oxygen-sharing Ge- and Pb-centered quasi-rigid polyhedra.
+Thus, the source of the polar instability does not involve individual self-forces (due to the rigidity of the polyhedra), but is rather connected with the stabilisation of oxygen-mediated nearest-neighbour interactions between these units.
+The instability would stay geometric but from rigit-unit motions instead of atomic origin~\cite{garcia-castro2014}.